looppng/LoopPNG/README.md

 ### What I'm up to:

-- 🔭 Currently, I'm working on honing my skills in AngularJS.
+- 🔭 Currently, I'm working on honing my skills in NextJS.
 - 🌱 Actively learning and exploring new technologies to stay ahead in the dynamic tech landscape.

 ### Tech Stack: